 - Influencing retailers.
 Say you’ve figured out what products should be where, you still need to get your partners on board to execute upon your insights.

 - Responding to opportunities quickly.
 During peak seasons, a day or two delay can translate to significant swings in sales.

 Below, we’ve summarized the key points from the webinar on how you can overcome these challenges to take control of retail sales.
-If you’d like to view the full recording and download the presentation slides, they are available on The Toy Association website.
+If you’d like to view the full recording and download the presentation slides, they are available on The Toy Association website (membership required).